-There are four fire stations in the Stevenage and North Hertfordshire area.
-Fire Control is located at Longfield in Stevenage, which has a resolution to grant planning permission to be redeveloped as housing subject to the relocation of the existing facility.

-Stevenage Fire Station is currently the busiest station in the Hertfordshire Fire and Rescue Service network and therefore has limited capacity to accommodate planned housing growth.
+- 12.5 There are four fire stations in the Stevenage and North Hertfordshire area.
+Fire Control is located at Longfield in Stevenage, which has a resolution to grant planning permission to be redeveloped as housing subject to the relocation of the existing facility. - 12.6 Stevenage Fire Station is currently the busiest station in the Hertfordshire Fire and Rescue Service network and therefore has limited capacity to accommodate planned housing growth.

-To date, Hertfordshire Fire and Rescue Service has not provided specific comments to Stevenage Borough Council regarding its infrastructure needs, although it was previously considered that large strategic development sites should incorporate fire protection measures to mitigate the need for additional fire service resources.
+12.7 To date, Hertfordshire Fire and Rescue Service has not provided specific comments to Stevenage Borough Council regarding its infrastructure needs, although it was previously considered that large strategic development sites should incorporate fire protection measures to mitigate the need for additional fire service resources.

-In the absence of specific policing infrastructure funding requirements, beyond those that may arise from specific development schemes, a funding requirement of £0 has been identified for this item.
+12.8 In the absence of specific fire infrastructure funding requirements, beyond those that may arise from specific development schemes, a funding requirement of £0 has been identified for this item.

-7 Community and Leisure
+13 Community and Leisure